threeme3/usdx/README.md

 ## Results
-Here is a [sample1] and [sample2] me calling CQ on 40m with my QCX-SSB at 5W and received back by the Hack Green websdr about 400km away.
+Here is a [sample] me calling CQ on 40m with my QCX-SSB at 5W and received back by the Hack Green websdr about 400km away.

 Several OMs reported a successful QCX-SSB modification and were able to make SSB QRP DX contacts over thousands of kilometers on the 20m and 40m bands.
 During CQ WW contest I was able to make 34 random QSOs on 40m with 5W and an inverted-V over the house in just a few hours with CN3A as my furthest contact, I could observe the benefits of using SSB with constant-envelope in cases where my signal was weak; for FT8 a Raspberry Pi 3B+ with JTDX was used to make FT8 contacts all the way up to NA.